petescarth/segmentation-example/README.md

 There is also a simple example showing how to use KMeans to cluster the segments into a predefined number of classes.

-Following clustering, the resulting attribues can be joined to the vector file of the segments for visulisation and additional spatial analysis.
+Following clustering, the resulting attribues can be joined to the vector file of the segments for visualization and additional spatial analysis.

 ![image](https://github.com/petescarth/segmentation-example/blob/main/linkingKmeansClusters.gif)